Algorithm Onboarding

 Automated Testing and Benchmarking

-To ensure service integrity, APEx conducts periodic, automated testing and benchmarking in close collaboration with the respective project teams.
+To ensure service integrity, APEx conducts periodic, automated testing and benchmarking in close collaboration with the respective algorithm developers.
 This ensures that the algorithms remain functional and accessible over time.
-This ensures that algorithms in the APEx Algorithm Catalogue remain functional and accessible over time.
 APEx offers this testing service free of charge, reducing the maintenance burden on project teams.

 Since the proper functioning of services depends on various external factors, APEx asks project teams to define at least one test scenario to verify that the service remains operational.
 This approach provides several benefits for all parties involved: